akingabramson/reading_drafts/node_demo/node_intro.md

 - added code snippet showing how you wrap the server code in a function `start`
 - TODO item about maybe renaming handlers
 - Add context to code sample for using router inside server `start` function
+- Add note about updating the `route` function to take `postData` and pass it on to the handler once uploading is implemented.

 # Node.js